Modern Slavery Statement

-Xoserve provides central data services for the benefit of the gas industry in Great Britain.
-It provides a range of services including maintenance of supply point registers, provision of information and enquiry services, allocation of energy, calculation of transportation volumes and charges, transportation invoicing and energy balancing credit management, invoicing and cash collection.
-Xoserve’s business is only based in Great Britain but some parties which benefit from its services are based overseas.
+Xoserve is only based in Great Britain however some parties which benefit from our services are based overseas.
 Xoserve also makes significant use of IT services from major companies based in India.

 Our Policies to Address the Risks of Slavery and Human Trafficking

 Our employees are expected to follow the principles set out within Xoserve’s guide to ethical business conduct “Doing the Right Thing.”
 This sets out the ethical and conduct codes which employees are expected to comply with.
 In addition, the principles set out in the document protects whistle-blowers.
 Hotlines are available to employees, to enable them to report any concerns or issues in complete confidence.